Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 </resources>
 ````

-public View findViewById(int id) takes ID of widget and returns a View object.
+The `public View findViewById(int id)` takes ID of widget and returns a View object.
 We will prefix with "Button" to return a button instead of a view `mTrueButton = (Button)findViewById(R.id.true_button)`

 ##### Drawables